We are on your side throughout the process

 Following divorce (and even the separation of non-married couples), the parties need to agree suitable arrangements in respect of the children, i.e. who they are to live with, etc. The paramount consideration is the children’s welfare.
 If the parties are able to agree suitable arrangements which are in the best interests of the children’s welfare, then the court will not seek to intervene.
 However, unless suitable arrangements can be agreed, then a party may have no option but to make an application to the court.
-The court could be asked to make one of three orders provided for in Section 8 of the Children Act 1989, namely a child arrangements order, a prohibited steps order and/or a specific issue order.
+The court could be asked to make one of three orders provided for in Section 8 of the Children Act 1989, namely a:

 We endeavour to deal with divorce proceedings ‘on paper’.
 The process is administered by the local divorce unit, with a view to saving time and costs.
 However, court attendances may be required in the event of a defended divorce suit, or if there is a dispute over who pays the costs of the divorce proceedings.